-The display cases contain church tributes (from the churchs of the Apostolos Andreas Monastery in Karpas, Northern Cyprus; they were transferred to the Museum in 1954).
+The display cases contain church tributes (from the churchs of the Apostolos Andreas Monastery in Karpas, the part of Cyprus occupied by Turkey; they were transferred to the Museum in 1954).
 They were made by the people as a sign of gratitude for divine aid with their problems.
 The smallest room is set up as a gold and silver craftsman’s workshop where you can see jeweller’s equipment and tools as well as various gold test samples.

 After graduating from St. Martins School of Art in 1995, his son opened a large workshop and 5 shops in different towns and cities across Cyprus.
 His hard work added several ancient pieces of jewellery to the collection from several donors, as well as the ancient jewellers’ equipment and tools.
 This went on to form the Cyprus Jewellers Museum in Lefkara.

 Five years ago, I was lucky enough to visit his permanent exhibition in one of the so-called «Italian houses» near the mayor's office.
 Later, the Museum’s entire collection was transferred here, to Archbishop Kyprianos Square, from the old exhibition halls.

 These days, the jewellery studio tries to create jewellery and accessories based on Cypriot cultural heritage using traditional designs and techniques with a modern twist...